Key Information

 Climate-related Scenarios Analysis Conducted

-The company states in its CDP and Sustainability Report that it conducted a physical climate risk assessment and climate scenario analysis, working with an independent third-party consultant.
-Through this, the company aims to improve understanding of the climate-related risks and potential impacts on its livestock, assets, supply chain, and operations.
+The company engaged an independent third-party consultant to conduct a physical climate risk assessment and climate scenario analysis, as reported in its CDP and Integrated Reports.
+This helped it understand climate-related risks and potential impacts on its livestock, assets, supply chain, and operations.

 1/1